-Being able to speak a few common Thai greetings and words like ‘Good night’ in Thai can be very helpful.
-Not only will it be easier to find your way around with a few words of vocabulary, but being able to speak some Thai is a friendly gesture and will at least give the impression that you’ve spent time in the country and know your way around.
+Being able to speak a few common Thai greetings and words like 'Good night' in Thai can be very helpful.
+It will be easier to find your way around if you know a few words of vocabulary.
+Being able to speak some Thai is a friendly gesture that will make locals happy.

 So there are different possible phrases, both formal and informal ways of saying good night in Thai.